heidihuang-wav/quartz/content/Diary/08-2023/Reading is pretty darn cool.md

 ---
-title: "Reading is pretty cool"
+title: "Reading is pretty darn cool"
 tags:
 - Journal
 - August2023
 ---
+## Reading
 This story probably sounds familiar to many people.

 I used to love books as a kid—*Goosebumps*, the *Percy Jackson* series, you name it—I could read for hours on end without needing a break.
 As I got older, reading felt like a drag.
 During my middle school and high school years, if I had spare time, reading would've been my last choice activity with which to fill that time.